ColonelBuendia/rgpipe/README.md

-rgpipe is a single bash/sh script and an alias to use with ripgrep to search through a myriad of file types that are otherwise not grep friendy.  rgpipe because the idea is similar to lesspipe.
-Use it with ripgrep's -pre command which allows ripgrep to selectively do something to a file before searching it.
-It works with other tools as well, namely less.
+rgpipe is a single bash/sh script and an alias to use with ripgrep to search through a myriad of file types that are otherwise not grep friendy.
+rgpipe because the idea is similar to lesspipe.
+Use it with ripgrep's -pre command which allows ripgrep to selectively process files before searching

 I wrote up an extended gist about how to use it [here](https://gist.github.com/ColonelBuendia/314826e37ec35c616d70506c38dc65aa)